tanish-1363/Frequency-Severity-GLM/README.md

 <img width="1377" height="850" alt="image" src="https://github.com/user-attachments/assets/8dfc3d7f-0534-4c67-9356-ad9ebfd30cfb" />

 ### Decile 8 Variance
+At Risk Decile 8, the actual portfolio cost drops sharply below the model’s expected curve.
+This may appear as a predictive failure, but upon examining the underlying claims data, it becomes clear that it was purely an anomaly in crash severity.

 | Decile | Actual_Cost | Expected_Cost | Number_Claims | Max_Claim | Sum_Max_10_Claim |
 | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |
 | 1 | 538922 | 607661 | 394 | 15157 | 108713 |